lindsaygelle/slice/README.md

 # slice
 Golang slice structure.
-Accepts any interfaces as a value and offers common methods to modify and traverse.
+Accepts any interface as a value and offers common methods to access, modify and traverse the interface.

 Get it: